 Anahata (N°4 in the illustration of the 7 Chakras of the Human Body) is the Chakra of the Heart and access to the soul.
 It is situated between the shoulder blades.

 It is considered to be the seat of instinct and the soul, of corporal balance and emotional instinct.
-It is situated at the conjunction of the three higher spiritual Chakras, and the three lower more emotional ones.
+It is situated in conjunction of the three higher spiritual Chakras, and the three lower more emotional ones.

-It is the seat of love in all senses of the term, including universal love for all beings, love for one special person, and self-love which is related to self-esteem.
+It is the seat of love in all senses of the term, including universal love for all beings, loves for one special person, and self-love which is related to self-esteem.

 5. Vishuddha Chakra